brimdata/zbpf/README.md

 ### The BPF data

-Zed lake service is running on the linux guest VM.
+Zed lake service is running on the Linux guest VM.

 Earlier ran a simple [workload](https://github.com/brimdata/zbpf/blob/main/workload) while _execsnoop_ and _stackcount_ were running.